 As a little kid, I was searching streets to find all stray and lost dogs there were and try to train them.
 I stopped eating meat when I was 7, originally because I needed all the meat I could get for training dogs from the streets.
 Or, when there were no dogs – cats.

 When I finally did get my first dog, I thought I’m in heaven.
 Most people would feel like in hell.
 Aiken was a really difficult dog to train for an 11-year-old.
 Unlike stray dogs, he wouldn’t go crazy for my sandwich.
 But he was a great teacher.
-He fought against all training methods that were in use at that time and taught me to think on my own.
+He fought against all training methods that were in use at that time and taught me to think outside the box.

 I never in my life read a book on agility training or watched a video, everything I know is “go out, try and see”.
 That’s how I thought of my famous method for running contacts and cik&cap turns.
 As more and more people got interested in my training methods, I got to do what I always dreamed of - train dogs.
 All the studies that I finished were just to postpone a horrible day D when I would have to go to a job and leave my dogs home alone.
 9 to 5 job was always a horror to me.
 School on the other hand, was always easy, I finished both primary and high school with the highest score on the final exam in our school, got a stipendium for talented students because of that, finished studies of philosophy and journalism at University of Ljubljana and almost went on with PhD studies – but then realized that’s just another try to avoid a normal job and that I don’t need that anymore.
-I can do now what I always wanted: train dogs.
-My childhood dreams came true.
+I can do now what I always wanted: play instead of work 🙂 My childhood dream came true and I'm for ever grateful to all who supported me on my path.

 que gran vida